ARMY APPRENTICES SCHOOL

 AUSTRALIAN ARMY AVIATION CORPS

-This corps was formed in 1968 to take over from the No.16 Army Light Aircraft Squadron form in 1960. it uses helicopters for troop lifting, fire support and reconnaissance.
+This corps was formed in 1968 to take over from the No.16 Army Light Aircraft Squadron form in 1960.
+It uses helicopters for troop lifting, fire support and reconnaissance.

 AUSTRALIAN ARMY BAND CORPS

 This corps was formed in 1968 and has full and part time bands to “provides band capability to ceremonial and training activities conducted by the Army and other services of the ADF in support of various Regal, Vice-Regal, federal, state, territory and local government agencies.” according to the Army website.
+The design shows the ultimate song-bird and mimic, the lyre-bird, perched on crossed swords.

 AUSTRALIAN ARMY CATERING CORP